makyo/writing/work/sawtooth/overclassification/overclassification.md

 "No, you're fine."

-Dani watched the way the bassarisk's eyes went in and out of focus.
+Dani watched the way Amber's eyes went in and out of focus.
 They never shifted the direction in which they were looking, but it was still plain enough to see the focus shifting.

 "You want to know something?"
 Dani asked.